-We will receive net cash proceeds from this offering (after payment of offering expenses) of approximately \$35.0 million, or approximately \$40.3 million if the underwriters' over-allotment option is exercised in full.
+We will receive net cash proceeds from this offering (after payment of offering expenses) of approximately \$179.2 million, assuming an offering price of \$41.71 per unit, which was the closing price of our common units on October 9, 2003.
 We plan to use the net cash proceeds from this offering to temporarily reduce indebtedness under our revolving credit facility.
+We will not receive any proceeds from any exercise of the underwriters' over-allotment option.